gracepbarros/gracepbarros.github.io/index.md

         alt: Print of End Game screen
       - name: Web OS System (ongoing)
         text: Team development of a system for Resolve Locações in Brazil, featuring financial subsystems and a generator of service orders.
 The objectives are to create a system that reads the company's bank files, generates custom reports, and balances finances.
 To develop a generator of service orders with customized subsections for trucks, drivers, values, and a report generator.
 To implement a user and password field for registered user access and user categories with permissions and restrictions.
 Developed with JavaScript, HTML and CSS.
 Database management with AWS and using SQL.
 The result is a user-friendly interface, that offers security and efficiency.
 Clients are satisfied with the development and system functions.
-        image: assets/img/webosLogin.png
         image: assets/img/webosFinanceiro.png
         image: assets/img/webosUser.png
-        url:
+        url: '404.html'
-        alt: Financial Page of WebOs system
+        alt: Financial and User Page of WebOs system
-      - name: Tile Puzzle
+      - name: Tile Puzzle (ongoing)
         text: A drawing website where you can paint pre-set puzzles and download it.
         image: assets/img/greyscale.png
-        url: ''
+        url: '404.html'
         alt: PLEASE UPDATE WITH IMAGE AND LINK
+      - name: Mastermind Game
+        text: A game that generates a secret number upon starting and provides players with a set number of attempts to guess it.<br>Developed using Java programming language.
+It generates a secret number and provides the player with a set number of attempts to guess the correct number. <br>Throughout the game, players receive helpful hints and feedback to help them guess the correct number.
+        image: assets/img/mastermind.png
+        url: '404.html'
+        alt: print of runnnig mastermind game at IntelliJ

   - type: resume.html
     section_id: resume
-    background_style: bg-accent-light
+    background_style: bg-light-colour
-    title: Resume
+    title: Professional Experience
     text: 2475 W 7th Ave Vancouver, BC V6K 1Y6
     url: resume.html
     resume:
-      - name: TECHNICAL SKILLS
-        label:
-        dates:
-        description: <li>Proficient in programming languages such as Python, Java, and TypeScript with a strong understanding of object-oriented programming principles.</li><li>Familiarity with development life cycle including analysis, development, performance management, systems testing, deployment and post-deployment support.</li><li>Debugged programs coded on environments like IntelliJ, and VS Code for code correction and performance improvement, preserving the application functionality.</li><li>Understanding of software testing methodologies, including unit testing, integration testing, and automated testing frameworks such as Cucumber</li><li>Knowledge of Git as a version control system, and experience with collaborative development using GitHub and Trello.</li><li>Experience with Agile methodologies, including Scrum and Kanban, and the ability to work effectively in a team-based environment.</li>
-      - name: TRANSFERABLE SKILLS
-        label:
-        dates:
-        description: <li>Ability to present information effectively during presentations, demos and team meetings.</li><li>Experienced in scoping, planning, and executing projects within deadlines, hence developing strong project management skills.</li><li>Demonstrated ability to collaborate with cross-functional teams, including designers, product managers, and engineers, to deliver high-quality software products.</li><li>Developed interpersonal communications skills with Toastmasters International.</li><li>Experienced with job tasks that require multi-tasking and working under pressure.</li><li>•	Experienced with customer service, therefore developed listening and problem-solving skills.</li>
-      ##Professional Experience
       - name: Solution Shop Associate
         label: Staples, Vancouver, BC
         dates: 06.2022 - 11.2022